ArianeSime/To-Do-App-TypeScript/README.md

 This is a simple To-Do application built with TypeScript, HTML, and CSS.

 ## Purpose
-This project was created to explore the difference between JavaScript and TypeScript, especially type safety and structured code.
+This project was created to explore the difference between JavaScript and TypeScript, with a focus on type safety, structured code, and DOM manipulation.

 ## Features
 - Add tasks